jamii/zest/docs/syntax.md

   a + 1
 inc(1)

-Parse error: expected expr-atom, found zest.TokenData.newline At 2:0: a + 1
+Parse error: expected expr-atom, found sir.TokenData.newline At 2:0: a + 1
 ^